Glamdring/google-plus-java-api/README.md

 The factory is thread-safe and is supposed to have a single instance in your application.

-==OAuth2==
+##OAuth2

 Google+ uses OAuth2.
-Read through [https://developers.google.com/+/api/oauth the documentation] to get a clear picture.
+Read through <a href="https://developers.google.com/+/api/oauth">the documentation</a> to get a clear picture.
 Here tokens are obtained as follows (in a web application):

 ```java
 GooglePlusFactory factory = new GooglePlusFactory(clientId, clientSecret);